awkena/panGenomeBreedr/docs/reference/pg_query_genotypes.md

-# Query genotypes for one or more variant IDs from a wide-format genotype table.
+# Query genotypes for specific variant IDs (online)

 This function connects to the public panGenomeBreedr API to retrieve genomic data for a specific list of variant IDs.
 It expands the genotype